~a 1 (i·)a verb, intransitive

 A interjection

 Awisi pine peini angede ovene ai-akasi i-ka.
-Many thanks for the email you wrote to me.
+Many thanks for the email you sent me.

 2 – esp formula for closing a story, or taking leave